How to Select New Markets for Global Expansion

 An additional benefit of using the Global Growth Matrix is that you’re building the foundation for expanding to not just one market but globally.
 This tool helps your scalability in “Linked Markets” where localizations you apply from one country can be implemented in several others.

-Leaders MUST NOT forget to continuously assess organizational capabilities as the ability to take advantage of opportunities abroad often fall at the mercy of the company’s ability to respond/support local teams in international markets.
+Leaders MUST NOT forget to continuously assess organizational capabilities as the ability to take advantage of opportunities abroad often falls at the mercy of the company’s ability to respond/support local teams in international markets.
 It’s pivotal for companies to build structures that create speed (without hindering growth) with resources that can enable fast localizations and maintain dynamic playbooks that can help the organization leverage past learnings and avoid making repeated mistakes when scaling into new markets.

 About Global Class

 The Global Class team has developed THE playbook that teaches organizations the right mindset, culture, and strategies to successfully build global businesses.
 Through consulting engagements and practical tools (+ case studies built from conversations with over 400 executives from the world’s fastest-growing companies), we help executives with companies valued at $1B to $100B reach global scale.
 From market entry to global scale, we help companies build the foundation for successful global growth through management consulting services, customized platforms, and more.
-Contact us for support by visiting the Get Help Scaling page.